Slideshow image

 Rehoboam becomes king after the death of his father, Solomon.

 The tribes of Judah and Benjamin, together with the priestly tribe of Levi, remain loyal to Rehoboam.
-This constitutes the southern kingdom of Judah with its capital at Jerusalem under the dynasty of David’s descendants.
+This constitutes the southern kingdom of Judah, with its capital at Jerusalem under the dynasty of David’s descendants.

-The remainder of the tribes become a separate kingdom to the north called Israel with its capital at Samaria.
-The first king is Jeroboam.
+The remainder of the tribes became a separate kingdom to the north called Israel, with its capital at Samaria.
+The first king was Jeroboam.

 Jeroboam institutes a national religion to keep the people from going to the Temple in Jerusalem (1 Kings 12:25-33):